Private projects

 Since GCs will not make a claim against their own bond for non-payment, they do not have bond claim rights, and have no preliminary notice requirement.

-Subcontractors and suppliers must provide notice of lien claim on private projects to protect their lien rights.
+Subcontractors and suppliers are not required to send a preliminary notice on private projects to protect their lien rights.

 Subcontractors and suppliers are not required to send notice on public projects.